azad96/Data-Science-Salary-Regression/README.md

 # Data Science Salary Prediction

 A Flask web service to predict salaries of people in data science field based on information about their job such as work year, experience level, job title, and so on.
 A Random Forest Regressor is used to predict the salaries.
+This repo is developed for the ML Zoomcamp Capstone 1 project.

 ## Technical Stack